apostrophecms/stagecoach/README.md

 # stagecoach: host multiple Node apps on your Linux servers

 Stagecoach is a framework for deploying node.js web applications and testing them on a staging server, then deploying them to production servers.
 It includes a complete mechanism for running many such node applications on a single staging or production server, restarting them gracefully on reboot, and accessing them at nice URLs without port numbers.

 Stagecoach also includes `sc-deploy`, a minimalist deployment tool based on rsync that understands multiple deployment targets and makes pretty much no assumptions about your project.
 It is suitable for pretty much any site or web app you wish to deploy, although the examples provided are node-oriented.
+Although `sc-deploy` relies on `rsync` it will also run an optional `dependencies` script to install dependencies that are server-specific and can't be transferred from your development environment.
+This is handy for installing npm modules with `npm install`.

 We also threw in a nice installer script for node, forever and mongodb on Ubuntu which installs the recommended versions from Joyent and the MongoDB team.